spacetimist/ai-cv-evaluator/README.md

 3. **Model Selection**: Use faster models (Haiku, GPT-3.5) for quick evaluations
 4. **Database Indexing**: Add indexes on frequently queried columns
 5. **Connection Pooling**: Configure SQLAlchemy pool size for high concurrency

-## 🤝 Contributing

-Contributions welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new features
-4. Submit a pull request

-## 📄 License

-MIT License - feel free to use in your projects

-## 👥 Contact

-For questions or issues, please open a GitHub issue.

----

-**Built with ❤️ for automated candidate screening**